Reflective Statement Examples (How to Write) – Word, PDF

 • You must reread the summary of the primary assessment.
 This is to give you a better idea of your task.

-• After you’ve reread and written the first draft, read aloud to yourself.
+• After you’ve reread and written the first draft, read it aloud to yourself.
 This should help you notice spelling and grammar mistakes.
 Correct these mistakes once you see them.

 • As much as possible, be keen to observe if you play by the rules stated by the marker.
-If not, rewrite your reflection till all the rules are strictly adhered to.
+If not, rewrite your reflection until all the rules are strictly adhered to.
 You won’t score points if the rules are not followed.

 • You should redraft your reflection statement after checking for these criteria, and you can submit the new draft.